ROYAL LIFE DETOX

 Filtering Distortion

 When you filter your interactions, you pluck out the information that confirms your preconceived biases about yourself and life as a whole.
-For example, when you have a negative mindset, you subconsciously search experiences for negative exchanges.
+For example, when you have a negative mindset, you subconsciously search for experiences for negative exchanges.
 You then hyperfocus on the one bad and forget the good things that surrounded it.

 Start combating this way of thinking by recognizing when it happens and asking yourself if filtering your experience benefits you.